 app.run()

-We need to add a secret key to the app config to protect against CSRF attacks.
-Within the calculate function we instantiate our form class, then we check if the form inputs are valid.
+function we instantiate our form class, then we check if the form inputs are valid.
 If they are, we redirect the user to the URL we constructed manually last time.
 If it's not valid, we simply render the empty form page.
-Note, we've also renamed the URL route of the result function to /result.
+Note, we've also renamed the URL route of the result

-You can now try it out again with python app.py.
+You can now try it out again with python app.py

 So we have our basic application working with some user-friendly features.
 Let's now share it with the rest of the world by deploying it to the web.
 To do this, we use the Python package Zappa that makes the whole process so much easier.